 - Fines of up to $10,000 plus court fees.

 You Have the Right to a Defense Attorney.
 Call The Law Office of Gabriel & Gabriel

 At The Law Office of Gabriel & Gabriel, we aim to navigate justice for the criminally accused.
-You can expect thorough and personalized service from our team, and that Brian Gabriel will dedicate the time and resources your case deserves.
+You can expect thorough and personalized service from Brian Gabriel’s team, and that Brian will dedicate the time and resources your case deserves.
 Call 561-622-5575 for a free consultation with Mr. Gabriel or complete our contact form.